 The committee sought advice from the Pennsylvania Department of economic development and neighboring Eastern Berks Fire Department as well as the Western Berks Fire Department who both recently went through the consolidation process and their assistance proved invaluable in launching this monumental project.
 The planning phase took 18 months to complete and on July 1, 2014, at 9:00am, the legacy fire departments relinquished their status as primary providers of fire and rescue services and BAF&R began serving with pride to the communities of Boyertown Borough, Colebrookdale Township, and the northern half of Douglass Berks Township.
 Prior to that, The Keystone Steam Fire Engine Company had served it community for 141 years, the Friendship Fire Company for 132 years and the Liberty Fire Company 89 Years.

 In the most recent years prior to the consolidation, the legacy companies were beginning to face a lack of manpower and financial issues.
 The system was not breaking but it was bending.
 If those current trends continued, it could have led to an enormous impact to the community both in safety and cost.
 The decision to merge and consolidate offered the ability to combine resources, cut wasteful spending and put new life into the volunteer fire service.
 The legacy companies operated with 22 pieces of apparatus out of 3 separately managed stations.
 Today, operations are conducted out of two stations under one administration; the Reading Avenue station located at North Reading Avenue and Rowell Road in Colebrookdale Township and the Warwick Street Station at South Reading Avenue and Third Street in the Borough of Boyertown.
-The Walnut Street station located at Walnut and Spring Streets currently serves as an administrative facility for training and storage.
 The amount of apparatus was nearly cut in half as now BAF&R has two engines, a rescue engine, an engine-tanker, a ladder truck, a heavy rescue, two brush pieces and five auxiliary units.
 As time moves along, additional phases of the consolidation plan will be implemented, reducing fleet size even further.
 With a member roster of over 65 active men and women, BAF&R proudly serves its community inspired by the hundreds of people who served before us.